 In 2008, the 9-year-old son of paleoanthropologist Lee Berger discovered a fossil that landed Berger's team on the covers of the journal Science, of Scientific American, and on the front pages of newspapers including The New York Times.
 Berger and his son, Matthew, discovered a clavicle bone in Johannesburg, South Africa that belonged to an entirely new species of human, which Berger and his colleagues named Australopithicus Sediba.
 Berger's team then went on to find two skulls, a right hand, a foot and a pelvis, all exceptionally well preserved.

 Berger, with co-author Marc Aronson, has penned a book for children that describes the discovery, Berger's career path, and how A. sediba fits into the story of human evolution.
 Though the book is recommended for ages 10 and up, I read it to my 6-year-old, who got the main gist and enjoyed the lifelike illustrations of early human ancestors like Lucy.
 For me, the book was an essential reminder of how much the field has changed.
-In high school, my generation was taught that human evolution proceeded in a straight line from, as Aronson writes, chimps, to chimpish animals that walked upright, to animals with larger brains that walked on two legs like Homo habilis, to humans, "so many different and puzzling branches of ancestors have been found that no one can say for sure which led to what."
-As he explains, "We now believe that nature tried all sorts of experiments in the millions of years during which troops of animals that walked upright on two feet lived in Africa."
+In high school, my generation was taught that human evolution proceeded in a straight line from, as Aronson writes, chimps, to chimpish animals that walked upright, to animals with larger brains that walked on two legs like Homo habilis, to humans.
+Since then, "so many different and puzzling branches of ancestors have been found that no one can say for sure which led to what," writes Aronson.
+As he and Berger explain, "We now believe that nature tried all sorts of experiments in the millions of years during which troops of animals that walked upright on two feet lived in Africa."

 "Skull in the Rock" is a great way to introduce young kids to evolution and to deepen older kids' understanding of how humans came to be.